KhronosGroup/glTF-CSharp-Loader/README.md

 ### Prerequisites

-This solution requires access to the glTF schema.
-It assumes that the glTF repo has been cloned under the same root directory that the glTF-CSharp-Loader repo was cloned.
+This solution requires access to the glTF schema to compile and the sample models to test.
+It assumes that the glTF and glTF-Sample-Models repos have been cloned under the same root directory that the glTF-CSharp-Loader repo was cloned.

 ```
 repos
 +-- glTF
 |   +-- README.md
 +-- glTF-CSharp-Loader
+|   +-- README.md
++-- glTF-Sample-Models
 |   +-- README.md
 ```